 English as an Additional Language (EAL) has become an ever increasing aspect of teaching and learning English.
 EAL students are taking their additional language to heart and English teachers, like yourself, have to keep this in mind when teaching an EAL class.

-EAL activities boast multiple benefits for your students, and using more visually-stimulating and action-oriented activities in your classroom will make you a hit.
+EAL activities, just like ESL activities, boast multiple benefits for your students, and using more visually-stimulating and action-oriented activities in your classroom will make you a hit.
 You’ll be able to target a number of English-learning skills, including writing, reading, speaking, collaboration, discussion, Total Physical Response (TPR) and more.

 Here are a few more reasons these activities are so great for EAL students: